HochiTh123/Earth20xx/README.md

-Earth 20xx A turn based strategic game like Battle Isle, Fantasy General or Panzer General
+Earth 20xx A turn based strategic game
 With a slightly sarcastic touch ...

 Story follows soon ...